powerhome/oss-guide/docs/promoting/citizenship.md

 An awesome open source corporate citizen is combination of two behavior sets:

 - **Working well with the open source community.** The open source community is collaborative.
-Successful open source engineers combine an element of bravery (putting your code out there) with humility (accepting the sting of a very helpful fix).
-We encourage you to show off your best skills as an engineer, and also as a team player, a listener, and someone who is open to discovering new solutions to difficult problems.
+Successful open source developers combine an element of bravery (putting your code out there) with humility (accepting the sting of a very helpful fix).
+We encourage you to show off your best skills as a developer, and also as a team player, a listener, and someone who is open to discovering new solutions to difficult problems.

 - **Working well with the SDRB as an employee.** As an employee, we also need you to comply with our policies.
 We need to know what you are working on and ensure that we can step in and help if anything comes up that requires our help.
 This guide will highlight some of these policies you need to be aware of so that we can work together towards your success.
 With this as the foundation, we'll then share the set of services we provide you and your projects to best promote them in the open source world.